aws-samples/aws-modernization-with-contrastsecurity/GETTING_STARTED.md

 * If you want to create a new page between 10 and 20 you can use any number in the name as long as it's sequentially between 10 and 20.
 Don't forget to appropriately set the weight in the top section.
 * Use special tags such as {{% notice warning %}} {{% /notice %}} and {{% notice note %}} {{% /notice %}}.
 These are not markdown, but templates within Hugo to add CSS styling.
 * Place all images in {repo_root}/static/images.
 There are several examples of using images in the sample content.
+* Provide users with sample output in `<pre> </pre>` tags so that the copy to clipboard function is not there.
+No reason to copy example output to the clipboard.
+* DO NOT assume that the user has any expose to AWS or your product.
+Everything needs to be explained and all command or areas in the UI you want the user to go to needs to be provided.
+Screen shots or examples work well for this, especially on busy UI's.

 ### CloudFormation Stacks & Templates
 In `/cfn` there is a directory pulled from a submodule called `vpc-with-cloud9`.
 This stack template and nested stacks are publically available for usage in your workshop.
 They are included here so you can see what resources are in the stacks and what resources are exported.
 The template creates a basic VPC and cloud9 instance for the workshop.